 We intend to continue all current household bin collections (including garden waste) throughout the pandemic, regardless of tier status or any other future lockdown periods.
 However, if resources begin to be impacted by COVID-19-related issues, we may amend services accordingly.

 Household recycling centres

-Household recycling centres (HRCs, or 'the tip') are open for waste that cannot be collected at the kerbside.
+Household recycling centres (HRCs, or 'the tip') will remain open for waste that cannot be collected at the kerbside, including garden waste.
 We encourage residents to continue to store waste at home, where possible, to reduce pressures on these services.

 Visitors to all HRCs are asked to note the following:-

 - journeys to an HRC should only be made for waste that cannot be collected at the kerbside

 - While opening hours are unaffected, do not assume that any HRC is open before setting off.
 Please check the appropriate pages on the Dorset Council website (NOT Google) where we will post information if a site is closed for a long time

-- queues and waiting times to access each site will be much longer than usual, so expect significant delays.
-This is because there will be limits on the numbers of people that can be on site at any one time to maintain social distancing
+- queues and waiting times to access each site may be longer than usual, so expect delays.
+This is because there will be limits on the number of people that can be on site at any one time to maintain social distancing

-- if sites becomes overwhelmed with traffic and queues cause local traffic disruption, they will close for a period of time for queues to clear
+- if sites become overwhelmed with traffic and queues cause local traffic disruption, they will close for a period of time for queues to clear

 - do not arrive at the site early - This could stop staff getting to the HRC, hampering the removal of waste and delaying the opening of the site.
 It may also prevent local residents from getting to work